-How to prepare for a VIRTUAL career fair
+How to prepare for career fairs, both in-person and virtual

 For VIRTUAL career fairs:

-- For each fair in which you want to participate, go to its website (VT-affiliated career fairs) and register in advance.
-Include your resume and a professional photo.
+- For each fair in which you want to participate, go to its website (see Virginia Tech career fairs) and register in advance.
+Include your resume and a professional photo (free photos for Virginia Tech students using the iris photo booth).
 (Only the employers you chat with will see your resume.)

 - Read about the employers in advance.

 - Most interaction will be text chat, but some employers could invite you to video chat, so dress professionally, and have good lighting and an appropriate background, to the best of your ability.
 Be ready to have your laptop camera directly in front of, not under, your face.

 - Plan ahead, to the extent possible, to be in a quiet place with good internet connection at the time you enter the event.

 - Don't stress if everything isn't perfect.
 There is no such thing as perfect.
 Employers have experience working remotely, and they understand that not everything is in your control.
 You might not be able to control if someone is noisy outside your room or space.
 You can control your manners and mannerisms, and your prep.
 Do your best with what is in your control.

 - Virtual fairs use terminology parallel to in-person fairs; when you participate in a virtual fair, you'll start in the lobby, and each employer has a booth.